Are you a Boater? This is my

 Friday: It was bright and sunny and the seas were still a little bumpy.
 We ventured out at 6:30 with the folks we met in the slip next to us and by 9:30 were in West End Grand Bahama.
 It seem like every boat in Palm Beach pulled in right after us to clear Customs.
 One boat, with it's two soaked occupants caught my attention (boat 1 in picture).
 They were in an 22 foot open flats Twin Vee cat with 2 foot gunnels.
 They told me they got beat to hell having to keep up with their buddies in a little more substantial boat (boat 2 in picture).
 Motu Iti. is 3rd.

 Having filled out the five pages of paperwork on previous trips, we knew the procedure beating the others clearing customs.
-We decided to hang out at West End for a day and enjoy the newly renovated Old Bahama Bay Marina as its now called.
+Debbie & I decided to hang out at West End for a day and enjoy the newly renovated Old Bahama Bay Marina as its now called.
 Although I didn't see any hotel like building I asked,Do have rooms for rent?
 Yes, we do rent the condos at $325 an night!
 That meant we'd be spending a night on the boat!
 By late afternoon the marina was full.
 The weekenders just arrived from Florida having left work early.
 Most of the boats were in the forty to sixty foot range.
 We took a pass on their dining room and ate out on the point at the Tiki Hut accompanied by a calypso band.
 The Tiki Hut is adjacent to a classic photo perfect crescent white sand beach punctuated underwater by starfish and conch.
 More about Old Bahama Bay on our return trip.

 Saturday night (2000) actually turned out to be quite enjoyable after all.
 I was told by the captain of another boat of a newly renovated restaurant (sort of) in West End village at the Harbour Hotel.
 I arrived there about 6 PM It's a small native inn with restaurant, lively bar, pool and marina with about 14 slips for small boats and fuel.
 All the slips were full with boats in the 21 to 28 foot size.
 All were from Florida on some informal fishing tournament.
 Lots of fish were being caught, so many that they were passing them out to the many native folk from the village that gathered.
 I saw Wahoo, Dolphin, Tuna, Snapper and Kingfish.
 At sunset the boats were still pulling in as I decided to eat.
 I dinned on the broiled seafood combo; cracked conch, grouper and lobster tail and I even had a baked potato.
 Yes, peas and rice would have been served should I have not asked for the options.
 (Peas and rice is the staple side dish when not choosing French fries.
 The preferred cooking method- fried.
 Watching your diet in the Bahamas - Almost Impossible).
 I would recommend staying at Harbour Hotel (2000) if you need a room and you have small boat.
 They're are on the bank side of the island and 3 feet draft would be the max (as I was told).
 Access is tricky so be sure to use your charts and or guide books.
 Better yet, when checking in at Customs at West End, ask someone around the marina there.